Asia shares rebound in sharp turnaround from Trump shock

 "We expect a Trump Treasury to elevate the importance of the bilateral trade surplus with the U.S. in identifying currency manipulators and intensify pressure on trade partners to allow currencies to appreciate," Tim Condon, an Singapore-based economist at ING, said in a report.

-Meanwhile the action was no less noteworthy on Wall Street, where S&P 500 futures had shed 5 percent at one stage in Asian trade on Wednesday only to stand 1.1 percent higher late in the day.
+Meanwhile the action was no less noteworthy on Wall Street, where S&P 500 futures had shed 5 percent at one stage in Asia on Wednesday only to stand 1.1 percent higher late in the day.

 The Dow jumped 1.4 percent, while the S&P 500 and the Nasdaq both added 1.11 percent.
 Trading volume was the highest since June, when Britain voted to abandon the European Union.